prasannapad/wavealert360/docs/24vs12v-deep-research-report.md

-# WaveAlert360 Power Architecture for
+# WaveAlert360 Power Architecture Options 12V or 24V?
+An Analysis by ChatGPT

 ## Executive summary